How to handle customer complaints

 - Check that your plan treats customers fairly under Australian Consumer Law.

 Put it in writing

-Formalise your process by writing a customer complaints policy.
-You should also:
+Formalise your complaint handling process by writing a customer complaints policy.
+You should:

 - train staff and provide step by step instructions for dealing with complaints

 - schedule a regular review of the process and update it based on the findings.

 Use the small business complaints toolkit to help you develop your policy and instructions for staff.

 Consumer and Business Services

 The customer can contact Consumer and Business Services (CBS) if they feel they have been treated unfairly.
 If their request for assistance is accepted, CBS will contact you to: